wakaDemo/wListView/README.md

 ## wListView Widget for [Wakanda](http://wakanda.org)
-This widget allows you to display data that comes from a datasource in list format, which is based on a template.
-You can either use one of the custom templates that come with this widget or create your own.
+This widget shows data from a datasource in a list view style.
+It has 3 customised templates that you can easily adapt and add new templates.

-The wListView widget is especially useful for mobile and tablet applications because of its "infinite scrolling" feature, which automatically loads more data for you as the user gets closer to the end of the list.
+With a light implementation, this widget is great for mobiles and tablets, it has a "load more" implementation which automatically charges more data for you when the user gets closer to the end of the list.

 wListView Tutorial
 =================